the0neWhoKnocks/web-components/README.md

 Usage examples are spread across a couple files:
 - [index.html](./index.html) demonstrates how to load a Web Component (via a `script` include).
 Also shows the `hybrid` approach with HTML components and it's attributes.
 - [examples.js](./example/examples.js) demonstrates how to create `js-only` components, assign their attributes, and add them to the DOM.

+If you want to load a file directly from GitHub (like in a CodePen), you can get the URLs from [the example page][examplePage].
+An example is `https://the0newhoknocks.github.io/web-components/js/components/hybrid/CustomToggle.js`, so `https://the0newhoknocks.github.io/web-components/<PATH_TO_FILE>`.
+You can't link directly to a `raw.githubusercontent.com` file since GitHub serves up the files with a `text` header, but `github.io` pages serve files from a CDN with the correct headers.

 ---